 More about Lawhive

 The startup is entering a large market by providing a much-needed service to resource-strapped SMEs and consumers and assisting them in exercising their rights.
-The consumer market for legal services in the United Kingdom is worth around $30 billion, but there is a lack of support and accessibility.
-In 2021, 3.6 million consumers and 1 million SMEs had unmet legal needs.
-Removing the cost barrier could be critical.
+The consumer market for legal services in the United Kingdom is worth around $30 billion, yet its lacks of support and accessibility.
+In 2021, 3.6 million consumers and 1 million SMEs had unmet legal needs which proves that is the cost barrier is removed then it could be critical.

 The legal industry requires expert knowledge and is inherently difficult to access for those who are unfamiliar with the jargon or have deep enough pockets to pay through it.
-It’s a difficult sector to understand, trust, and afford, with notoriously slow responses and heartbreaking costs that frequently exceed the value of a claim – the common perception is that legal advice is only available to the wealthy or those who qualify for dwindling state-funded legal aid.
+It’s a difficult sector to understand, trust, and afford, with notoriously slow responses and heartbreaking costs that frequently exceed the value of a claim – the popular notion is that legal counsel is only accessible to the rich or those who qualify for shrinking state-funded legal aid.

 Lawhive aims to radically transform the space and remove these entry barriers through its simplicity, clarity, and efficiency.
 The entire legal process, including all communications with human lawyers, is handled through the Lawhive app, with complete transparency on all stages and costs.
 As we enter a period of cost-cutting for consumers and small businesses, having access to the law at an affordable cost has never been more important.

 How the Threat Of Money Laundering Exploits the Legal Sector